iyevenko/iyevenko.github.io/_posts/2023-04-27-new-problems-new-solutions.md

 2. Index that information so that it's easily searchable
 3. Query for information using language and have it presented in a useful way

 Step 1 is super easy, I've already done it with MacOS API's to grab screenshots and run OCR.
 Step 2 & 3 is where LLM's come in.
 I'm working on giving GPT-4 access to a semantic search engine that searches over information snippets extracted by GPT-4.
-My [cofounder](https://www.brianmach.com/)is working on a general way to intelligently combine those information snippets into the optimal visualization of the answer to any query.
+My [cofounder](https://www.brianmach.com/) is working on a general way to intelligently combine those information snippets into the optimal visualization of the answer to any query.

 I'll be making regular posts to share my progress on Globe, since I'm taking the next 4 months off of school and coop to work on this.
 Goal is to make something useable by the end of May and give it to people by the end August.